 Lund University offers health promotion benefits in the form of the opportunity to exercise during working hours – a maximum of 60 minutes per week for full-time employees.
 You are also entitled to receive reimbursement of the cost of a gym membership/equivalent up to SEK 1870 per year.

 Leave from work can be granted for many different reasons.
 Some types of leave are regulated by law, while others are regulated by local collective agreements.

 Paid annual leave

-Sweden has among the most generous regulations on annual leave in the world and offers five weeks of paid leave per year, four of which you are entitled to take as one long holiday (very unusual in other countries).
+Sweden has regulations on annual leave that are among the most generous in the world and offers five weeks of paid leave per year, four of which you are entitled to take as one long holiday (which is very unusual in other countries).
 At Lund University, we actually top this.
 We feel that employees have the right to rest after all the hard work they do here.
 The number of days of your annual leave depends on your age.
 In general, the following rules apply at Lund University: